revati-naik/Python_Programming/README.md

 ## **Dependencies:**

-1. __numpy__:  Install numpy pacakge from python3 using the following command on the terminal `pip install numpy`

-2. __cv2__:  Install cv2 pacakge from python3 using the following command on the terminal `pip install cv2`

-3. __sys__:  Install sys pacakge from python3 using the following command on the terminal `pip install sys`
+The project does not have any dependencies.

+ The only extra modules used is `unittest` to run the unit test cases

 ## **Running the Code:**

-1. For letting two players play the game, run the following command on your terminal `python3 main.py`
+1. For letting two players play the game, run the following command on your terminal

+     `python3 main.py`

     It will ask for user input from alternate players.